klimbeta/klimbeta/docs/guide/Why/Plantbeta.md

 Planting is a solution.

-You can contribute to the 2 Trillion Tree by using Plantbeta.
+You can contribute to the 2 Billion Tree by using Plantbeta.

 ### Get all articles about how planting trees